SoftTissueBiomechanicsLab/Embedded_Fibers_UEL/README.md

 ```

-## Post Processing Results
+## Post-Processing Results

-The pipeline generates for each substep, two groups *.vtk files containing all important scalar, vector and tensor fields.
+For each substep the pipeline generates two groups of *.vtk files containing all important scalar, vector, and tensor fields.
 * B_{JobNum}_n: **Beam** files for Job= JobNum at substep "n"
 * S_{JobNum}_n: **Solid** files for Job= JobNum at substep "n"